Monitoring, Evaluation, and Research Officer

 - Strong writing skills, as evidenced by past report and/or grant proposals*

 - Experience preparing materials for or delivering trainings to non-technical audiences*

-- Competencies in Excel*
+- Competent in using Excel*

 - Experience with monitoring and evaluation activities in a public health setting